EAGrahamJr/kobots-parts/Movements.md

 ## Sequence Executor

 The [SequenceExecutor](src/main/kotlin/crackers/kobots/parts/SequenceExecutor.kt) provides one means of executing sequences and actions.
-It is primarily intended to be used with the [Event Bus](EventBus.md).

-This class provides a means to execute sequences in a _background thread_.
+This class provides functions to execute sequences in a _background thread_.
 The actions are executed sequentially, invoking the _stopCheck_ functions prior to moving each component, as well as providing a mans of signalling an _immediate_ stop.
 The actions are executed in a way to provide pauses between invocations: this allows the physical systems to move incrementally, reducing stress (this speed can obviously be modified).
 The actual spped a step can execute will be limited by the hardware I/O.

 Implementations of this class **MUST** handle any device or I/O contention -- this class does not provide any "locking" of devices.